-B. Official team ranking of the FIE
+- B. Official team ranking of the FIE - (a) Principle

-a) Principle

-The official team ranking of the FIE takes into account a team's best 4 results in the Team World Cup competitions, with a maximum of two results obtained in the same continental zone, plus the Open World Championships or the Olympic Games.
+The team official ranking of the FIE takes into account of a team's best four results in the Team World Cup, with a limit of no more than two on the same continent, plus the World Championships or Olympic Games, and the Zonal Championships.